bhattaway/ocamltictactoe/README.md

 will yield a 4x4 board with holes at (0,3) (the upper right corner) and (1,1), full starting board shown below:

+//idk how to make this show up properly in the readme aaaaaaaaa
  | | |@
 -+-+-+-
  |@| |
 -+-+-+-
  | | |
 -+-+-+-
  | | |

 for a regular, 3x3 game board with no holes, input